dcmi/dc-srap/docs/srap-profile.md

 Scholarly resources are created in an academic context, for example a specific institution, faculty and department and/or a project funded by a specific grant.
 Also, authors and contributors can be affiliated with academic or other institutions.
 SRAP enables expressing the academic context of scholarly resources and the affiliation of related individuals.

-## Periodical
+## Periodicals

-Journals and other periodical publications are further described with these properties.
+In SRAP, periodicals such as journals and series are seen as a special type (subclass) of a scholarly resouce.
+A periodical is often not the focus resource, but instead represents a container which the focus resource is part of (see discussion on `dct:isPartOf` above).
+Periodicals SHOULD be described with these properties:

+`rdf:type`, `dct:title`, `dct:publisher`, `bibo:issn`, `bibo:eissn`

 #### Class
 In RDF data, information about a periodical can be contained within a graph with one of these classes:
 	[Periodical](https://dcmi.github.io/bibo/#:Periodical) |  [Journal](https://dcmi.github.io/bibo/#:Journal)